-Having cunningly avoided World War II by a few months, and survived a bout of pneumonia at four months by a whisker; Kay Wright, now Locker, a.k.a.
-Koré (we'll come back to that later), has pursued a varied career based mainly on stealthy disobedience and well-disguised non-conformity; with the surprising result that although many people find her annoying, and not a few think her a monster, she has also succeeded in bringing a good many round to her way of seeing things; and now in “retirement” is attempting a couple of books to further that aim.
+Having cunningly avoided World War II by a few months, and survived a bout of pneumonia at four months by a whisker; Kay Wright, then Locker, a.k.a.
+Koré (we'll come back to that later), pursued a varied career based mainly on stealthy disobedience and well-disguised non-conformity; with the surprising result that although many people found her annoying, she also succeeded in bringing a good many round to her way of seeing things.

-She still believes that her most important purpose in YT—and that of YT itself - is to help members find out who they are and what they can do; and how to co-operate and to commit to a shared goal.
-That is why what is rather rudely called the Kay Koré Memorial Rosebowl by some old-timers, was provided for presentation to the member who contributes the most, in whatever capacity, to YT.
-This rather ostentatious trophy, by the way, was not chosen by Kay herself, who insists she would have gone for a more restrained piece of silverware.
+She believed that her most important purpose in YT—and that of YT itself—was to help members find out who they are and what they can do; and how to co-operate and to commit to a shared goal.
+That is why what was rather rudely called the Kay Koré Memorial Rosebowl by some old-timers, was provided for presentation to the member who contributes the most, in whatever capacity, to YT, initially at North Harrow, then subsequently transferred to the Beaconsfield group when Harrow ceased to be.

 Why the name?
-Blame that on Ian Wallace who demanded (circumstances lost in the mists of time) a stage name at a couple of hours' notice.
+Well—blame that on Ian Wallace who demanded (circumstances lost in the mists of time) a stage name at a couple of hours' notice.
 Koré is the unforbidden name of Persephone, an early bit of acting.
 It also proved a mistake, leading to countless phone calls from people asking Is that Miss Cor?
-It is actually pronounced as in croquet.
+(It is actually pronounced as in croquet.
+[Or café - ed.])

-Subsequent activities have included 20 years making waves at the Public Record Office (now the National Archives), followed by almost as long as a slightly maverick counsellor / psychotherapist / hypnotherapist.
+Subsequent activities included 20 years making waves at the Public Record Office (now the National Archives), followed by almost as long as a slightly maverick counsellor / psychotherapist / hypnotherapist.
 At the age of 48 she took up ice dance, and skated her socks off until a contretemps with a ladder put paid to it.
-Now, she continues theatrical activities as a sort of ad hoc street stand-up, and is proud to have thereby de-fused a very nasty incident over the parsnips in Tesco Christmas 2012.
+She also continued theatrical activities as a sort of ad hoc street stand-up, and is proud to have thereby defused a very nasty incident over the parsnips in Tesco Christmas 2012!

-She believes that with both life and YT, you get out of it in proportion to what you put in; and that if you do it with humour, delight and a sense of purpose you'll double the impact and halve the pain.
+Kay believed that with both life and YT, you get out of it in proportion to what you put in; and that if you do it with humour, delight and a sense of purpose you'll double the impact and halve the pain.
 And that went with her attitude to the process of dying too, and a friend predicted that she would be banging on the coffin lid shouting “I haven’t finished yet …!”—which she felt would be an excellent title for a posthumous autobiography!